Maryland Business Works - Workforce Development and Adult Learning

-Responding to repeated requests of Maryland’s businesses, the Maryland Department of Labor, in consultation with the Maryland Department of Commerce, is excited to announce the return of Maryland Business Works, a highly successful incumbent worker training program.
+Responding to repeated requests of Maryland’s businesses in consultation with the Maryland Department of Commerce, is excited to announce the return of Maryland Business Works, a highly successful incumbent worker training program.

 With a substantial initial investment of $500,000 in business engagement funds, the Maryland Department of Labor is eager to partner with Maryland’s businesses to support employer strategies for retention, growth and, expansion.
 This project requires a dollar-for-dollar match by the employer, which allows for an overall investment of $1 million in incumbent worker training.